bjthorpe/TinyViking/mpi4py_tutorial.md

 ## Part 8: 🧹 Tips & Best Practices

-Always match **send()** with **recv()**, or you may cause a deadlock.
+* Always match **send()** with **recv()**, or you may cause a deadlock.

-Use non-blocking communication (isend, irecv) for better performance in large programs.
+* Where appropriate use non-blocking communication (isend, irecv) for better performance in large programs.

-Start with small examples and increase complexity gradually.
+* Start with small examples and increase complexity gradually.
+* get something working serially before even thinking about doing it parallel.

-Debugging parallel programs is harder – use logs or process-specific prints.
+* Debugging parallel programs is harder – use logs or process-specific prints.

 ## Part 9: 🧰 Resources